 - 2.6.1.
-Unit of competency codes and titles remain the same when a minor change, as outlined in Section 6.2 of the Training Package Development and Endorsement Process Policy, is made to the unit. - 2.6.2.
-A unit of competency must be assigned a new code, and can be assigned a new title, when the unit is subject to the endorsement process as outlined in section 6.1 of the Training Package Development and Endorsement Process Policy.
+Unit of competency codes and titles remain the same when a minor change, as outlined in the Training Package Products Development and Endorsement Process Policy, is made to the unit. - 2.6.2.
+A unit of competency must be assigned a new code, and can be assigned a new title, when the unit is subject to the assurance process as outlined in the Training Package Products Development and Endorsement Process Policy.